Resisting Authoritarianism:

 The United States is in the grip of rising authoritarianism.
 Unlike people in other countries who have felt the impact of authoritarianism, most Americans have no direct experience with an extreme anti-democratic regime that weaponizes government to intimidate and control its people.
 Today many Americans in positions of power are seeking to protect their interests by appeasing the regime.
 But resistance is growing and millions of Americans are mobilizing for democracy, pluralism and freedom.
 Howard Zinn’s monumental work, A People’s History of the United States, documents the critical role of grassroots movements in challenging oppression.
 In the 2025 Zinn Memorial Lecture, John Shattuck will describe historical and contemporary examples of resistance, including the grassroots growth of a new nationwide movement in the US organized by Indivisible and other grassroots groups, and the principles this movement should follow and the strategies it should use in organizing effective resistance today.

-About the Howard Zinn Memorial Lecture
+Learn About the History of Howard Zinn

 Past Lectures